 Music Library

-Managing your music library is a breeze with Flacbox, where you can effortlessly organize all your tracks.
-You have two options for building your music library: manual addition or automatic synchronization.
+Managing your music library is a breeze with Flacbox, where you can effortlessly organize all your tracks — local FLAC, ALAC, DSD, MP3, M4A, OGG, WMA, APE, and dozens of other formats — into a single, searchable collection.
+You have two options for building your music library: manual addition (you pick exactly what gets added) or automatic synchronization (Flacbox scans designated cloud folders and adds new files automatically as they appear).

 Manual Addition